 We know that you want to show off your beautiful engagement ring, and we don’t blame you!
 But that doesn’t mean you shouldn’t ever take off your ring.
 First, don’t wear this precious accessory when you’re working out or participating in sports.
 Certain athletic activities put unneeded pressure on your vintage ring, which is made out of—most likely—relatively soft materials.
 This pressure could change the shape of your ring, which is not something you want!
 Even worse, it could cause the diamond to fall out and be lost in the midst of your high energy activity.

 Also take off your ring when putting on beauty products such as lotions or spray products.
 Over time, the buildup of lotion can diminish the sparkle of your ring, creating a cloudy film over it.
 Meanwhile, particles of perfume or hairspray can drift onto your ring and—like dust and dirt—accumulate in the crooks and crannies of the delicate details of a vintage ring.
 Always ensure that your hands are completely dry before slipping your ring back on that finger.

 Take your ring off when you’re swimming—whether it be in an ocean or a pool.
 Water can shrink the size of your fingers, making it easy for your ring to slip off.
 You definitely don’t want your ring to be washed away with a wave!
 Secondly, chlorine is not good for the overall health of your ring, as it can discolor the band.

 While taking care of your gorgeous vintage princess-cut engagement ring certainly takes a bit of work, it is definitely worth it!
+And these tips aren’t just for engagement rings, but for any ring featuring a princess cut diamond: anniversary rings, fashion rings, and so on.
 You will love flashing that beauty on your finger, and taking good care of it guarantees that it will be in mint condition for years to come—maybe even becoming a treasured family heirloom.